It may not have the highest miles earn rates, but the Citi PremierMiles Visa is still a formidable tool in a travel hacker’s arsenal. Find out why.

 - 6,400 bonus miles for meeting the spending condition

-Do note that both signup offers are only available for new-to-bank Citi customers, that is, those who do not currently hold any Citibank credit cards, and have not done so in the past 12 months.
+Note that both signup offers are only available for new-to-bank Citi customers, that is, those who do not currently hold any Citibank credit cards, and have not done so in the past 12 months.

 With 12 different transfer partners, it’s easy to make the case for the Citi PremierMiles Visa being the most useful of all the miles cards in Singapore, at least in terms of flexibility.
 Start building your miles balance and explore the world beyond KrisFlyer!